augustash/ddev-drupal/readme.md

 # Setup

-Set the following to composer.json:
+Set the following to root composer.json:

 Root level:
 ```